-While our bioethics and science policy program provides several frameworks for concentrations, you are able to create your own.
+While our bioethics and science policy program provides several frameworks for concentrations, you are free to create your own.
 We encourage you to explore the issues most relevant to your specific interests.
 We invite you to take advantage of all the opportunities available through Duke University.
-For instance, our students have taken electives in the med school, law school, and business school as part of shaping their specific educational tract.
+For instance, our students have taken electives in the med school, law school, and business school as part of shaping their specific educational track.

 Full-time students may complete the program in one full year (three semesters—including fall, spring, and summer).
 Students without a background in bioethics are encouraged to complete the degree in one and a half to two years so that they can take a broad selection of foundation courses and have time to participate in more advanced study.